sigh-less/quizfinal/README.md

 # quizfinal
-Previous does not render images properly on live site; trying clean repo.
+Previous repo does not render images properly on github live site; using this clean repo if curious about change history.